 Have you noticed, how fast an entire year just zipped by?
 Before you can catch your breath to say ‘boo’, you have to memorize a new year to write on your checks.
 Otto and Vandal, on the other hand, are well prepared to enjoy the New Year and mingle with the tourists on the beaches

 We’ve had a year of great joy and of deep sorrow.
 We lost my sister-in-law Felecia to cancer in March.
 Her death was a profound loss, with which the family she left behind will struggle for some time to come, and which shredded the hearts of all of us, who knew her.
 She will forever own a corner of my soul!

-And now I have to cut this short and go and help a caterpillar, which has been trying to fold our front door against it’s frame in an attempt to build a cocoon for it’s pupation.
-Normally this endeavor is much more successful, if done with leaves.
+And now I have to cut this short and go and help a caterpillar, which has been trying to fold our front door against its very own frame in an attempt to build a cocoon for its pupation.
+Normally this endeavor is much more successful if done with leaves.
 This misguided fellow found our door to be rather more sturdily build than a leave and exceedingly stiff.
 Not knowing, if it’s possible or even advisable, to move a silk-spinning caterpillar to a different location, I asked Dr. Janzen of the ACG for help and he just answered with his expert directions.